Preethu-Mary/Melody-Hopper/README.md

 - As a user, I want to be able to sing or hum notes displayed on the screen to improve my pitch recognition skills.
 - As a user, I want to be able to receive instant feedback on my accuracy when singing notes to track my progress.
-- As a user, I want to be able to choose different difficulty levels to match my skill level and challenge myself.
+- As a user, I want to be able to choose different exercises to practice.
-- As a user, I want to be able to see my scores and achievements after each game session to monitor my improvement.
+- As a user, I want the option to listen to the notes whenever I'm unsure.

 ## Implementation